irrif/french_dept_game/README.md

 ## 🌍 Key Features

 - Interactive map of France displaying all departments
-- Contextual information (name, department number, region, etc.)
-- Quizzes and games to test geography knowledge
+- Game to test geography knowledge
-- Responsive interface for desktop, tablet, and mobile devices

 ## 📦 Installation